FaceShield: Defending Facial Image against Deepfake Threats: Introduction

 To address the growing concerns surrounding deepfake technology, various countermeasures have been explored, which can be broadly divided into two categories.
 The first is deepfake detection techniques~\cite{tan2023learning, huang2023implicit, guo2023hierarchical, wang2023noise, choi2024exploiting}, which act as passive defenses by classifying whether content is synthetic or authentic.
 While effective for authenticity verification, these offer only binary results and fail to address advanced threats, such as crimes using realistic fakes.
 In contrast, proactive defense strategies offer a more comprehensive solution.
 These approaches involve embedding imperceptible adversarial perturbation into face images to prevent the protected face from being effectively processed by deepfakes.
 However, most previous research~\cite{yeh2020disrupting, ruiz2020disrupting, dong2021visually, huang2022cmua, wang2022anti} has concentrated on GAN-based models, often targeting individual models, which limits effectiveness against emerging DM-based deepfakes~\cite{kim2212diffface,zhao2023diffswap,wang2024face,ye2023ip}.
 Although significant research exists on image protection within DMs~\cite{liang2023adversarial, shan2023glaze, salman2023raising, liang2023mist, xue2023toward, choi2024diffusionguard} for image editing, the focus has primarily been on attacking the noising and denoising processes when an image is used as a query (Fig.\ref{fig:motivation}a).
 This leads to targeting the encoder or predicted noise post-UNet processing.
 However, we observe that such strategies are ineffective for DM-based deepfake models, where the source image influences the output in the form of key-value pairs through attention mechanisms (Fig.\ref{fig:motivation}b).

 In this paper, we focus on attacking state-of-the-art DM-based deepfakes while ensuring applicability to GAN-based models as well (Fig.\ref{fig:showcase}).
-Given the uncertainty surrounding which deepfakes malicious users might employ, we aim to enhance the robustness and effectiveness of perturbation through white-box attacks on widely used DMs and facial feature extractors.
-Simultaneously, we propose a novel noise update method that enhances imperceptibility while being robust to JPEG distortion.
+Given the uncertainty surrounding deepfakes that malicious users might employ, we explore approaches to improve the extensibility across different architectures (e.g., GANs, DMs) and model transferability across different pre-trained backbones.
+Simultaneously, we propose a novel noise update method that enhances imperceptibility while being robust to JPEG compression.

+For DM-based deepfake attacks, we leverage the structural properties in which the conditioning image is embedded and integrated into the denoising UNet through attention mechanisms.
+By utilizing the IP-Adapter~\cite{ye2023ip}, commonly employed for inpainting, we extract effective adversarial noise from the embedding of the conditioning image.
+This perturbation effectively disrupts the propagation of the conditioning process, ensuring that the final output does not replicate the features of the protected image.